Before we dive into it: Does wood make a difference in an electric guitar?

 Very nice wood, maybe my favorite in looks, very strong and smooth.

-Could be pricey most of the time and hard to get.
+Could be pricey and sometimes hard to get.

 Sound: Nice rich bass and highs.